History of YCS

 Greigsville Union Free School opened in December 1904.
 The school was raised to senior grade two years later, and the University of the State of New York made it a high school in October of 1906, the first consolidated school in New York State.
 Harrison Dyke and Donald Weller were the first high school graduates in 1907.
 Because of increased enrollment, an addition was added to Greigsville High School in 1913 and again in 1924.

 In December of 1937, ten rural districts and the original Greigsville High School district voted for centralization.
 The cost of the new building constructed during the 1938-39 school year was $450,000 and Greigsville High became known as York Central School, short for York Central School District Number 1 of the towns of York, Leicester, and Caledonia.
-Ivan Hilfiker was named as Supervising Principal (term later changed to Superintendent of Schools).
+Ivan Hilfiker was named as Supervising Principal (a term later changed to Superintendent of Schools).
 Frank Vattimo served as the Business Manager.
 Leicester high school students started attending York Central when Leicester became part of the York district in 1945, and the elementary students came in the fall of 1969.
 Again, when enrollment increased a building program was necessary in 1958 and 1968.
 Stanley Burton was the second Supervising Principal/Superintendent, from 1969 to 1987.

 In 1973, the State Education Department approved a legal name change to “York Central School District.”
 Howard Forsythe became the second Business Manager in the history of York Central, serving from 1982 to 2014.